main-salman/list-and-map-aws-resources/README.md

 # Generate AWS diagram and list of resources automatically!
 <img width="2023" alt="image" src="https://github.com/user-attachments/assets/72d1077d-dceb-4cf7-b6d3-b2aadd9176cb">

+With this very easy to use and lightweight app, you can create and view a dynamic AWS diagram and also generate a list of all resources within an AWS diagram.
+It also shows relationships between items.
+You can also click on the links between items and move object around.
+This is really useful to see what's going on inside a particular account.
+Try it out - it's very easy to use!

+Specific list of resource types are supported - but more will be added overtime as per demand.
+Current list of supported services:

+* EC2
+* VPC
+* ECS
+* Route 53
+* ACM
+* RDS
+* ELB
+* Lambda
+* Events

+This app was built using Cursor AI - https://www.cursor.com/

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).